Convolutional Deep Kernel Machines: Experiments

-We used a model architecture that mirrors the ResNet20 architecture \cite{he2016residual}, meaning we use the the same number of convolution layers with the same strides, we use normalisation in the same places, and we use skip connections, which compute a convex combination of the Gram matrix outputted by a block with the inputted Gram matrix, thereby allowing information to ``skip'' over blocks.
+We used a model architecture that mirrors the ResNet20 architecture \citep{he2016residual}, meaning we use the the same number of convolution layers with the same strides, we use normalisation in the same places, and we use skip connections, which compute a convex combination of the Gram matrix outputted by a block with the inputted Gram matrix, thereby allowing information to ``skip'' over blocks.
 To mirror the ReLU, we used a first-order arccos kernel~\citep{cho2009kernel} for $\Ch(\cdot)$ everywhere.
 Where the original ResNet20 architecture uses \{16,32,64\} channels in its blocks, we initially used \{128,256,512\} inducing points (i.e.\ we set $P_\text{i}^\ell=128$ for layers $\ell$ contained in the first block, $P_\text{i}^\ell=256$ in the second block, and $P_\text{i}^\ell=512$ in the third block).
-Note that this is only possible since our inducing point scheme allows $P_\text{i}^\ell$ to vary across layers, which is not true of the original sparse DKM.
-We vary these numbers in the final benchmarks, but needed to balance model capacity and computational resources for the model selection experiments.

-The model was implemented\footnote{Anonymised code base: \url{https://anonymous.4open.science/r/convdkm_neurips2023/}} in PyTorch \citep{paszke2019pytorch}.
-We optimised all parameters using Adam, with $\beta_1=0.9,\,\beta_2=0.999$, and used plateau scheduling for the learning rate, training for 100 epochs.
+This is only possible since our inducing point scheme allows $P_\text{i}^\ell$ to vary across layers, which is not true of the original sparse DKM. \{128,256,512\} was chosen to balance model capacity and computational resources for the model selection experiments.
+The model was implemented\footnote{Code: \url{https://github.com/edwardmilsom/convdkmpaper}} in PyTorch \citep{paszke2019pytorch}, using double precision floating points.
+We optimised all parameters using Adam, with $\beta_1=0.8,\,\beta_2=0.9$, training for 100 epochs and dividing the learning rate by 10 at epochs 40 and 80, with an initial learning rate of 0.01\footnote{The $\nu_\ell = \infty$ runs for MNIST used an initial learning rate of 0.001 due to numerical issues caused by 0.01.}.
+More careful optimisation (e.g. more epochs and less aggressive scheduling) could potentially give better results, but in the interest of total experiment time we chose this heuristic.
 We used data augmentation (random cropping and horizontal flips), and a batch size of 256.
 We also used ZCA (zero-phase component analysis) whitening, which is commonly used in kernel methods \citep[e.g.\ ][]{shankar2020neural,lee2020finite} (for the ZCA regularisation parameter, $\epsilon$, we used 0.1).